BALANCING HORMONES

 - Ensure Adequate Sleep: Prioritize your sleep hygiene to maintain healthy cortisol rhythms.

-- Limit Caffeine and Sugar: These can spike cortisol levels and disrupt gut health.
+- Limit Caffeine and Sugar: These can spike cortisol levels and screws gut health.

 Insulin

-Insulin, produced by the pancreas, is responsible for regulating blood sugar.
+Insulin, produced by the pancreas, helps your body regulate blood sugar.

 Insulin resistance can lead to: